Baudoinia: Nutrition

-Baudoinia species use ethanol for their carbon nutrition, however growth rates suggest that this is not their only source of calories.
+Baudoinia species use ethanol for their carbon nutrition, but growth rates suggest that this is not their only source of calories.
 Ethanol in vapour form also accelerates the growth of the fungus and stimulates spore germination.
 The ability to withstand high temperatures and therefore colonize habitats such as roofing, may be explained by the observation that ethanol vapour stimulates the formation of special heat-protective proteins that prevent cells from being killed under these relatively extreme conditions.